If you wish to save money on your car insurance in 2020 – click here.

 Young or new drivers under 25 face the highest premiums of any group.

-Young or new drivers – How to reduce your premiums
+Young or new drivers – Saving money on car insurance

 Apart from the ways given above which are applicable to all drivers, there are a number of additional ways that new or young drivers could reduce the amount they pay for their car insurance cover.